Advent of Code 2022 and Exercism

 Including implementing some cool functions such as:

-Part of the reason for practicing more code challeneges was to prepare for the interview process and push my understanding of the languages and features.
-Doing this around the holidays I learned about the Advent of Code, great timing!
-The advent of code is a holiday coding challenge broken down into 25 2-part challenges.
+Around the holidays I learned about the Advent of Code, great timing!
+The advent of code is a holiday coding event broken down into 25 different 2-part challenges.
 It's known for:

 • being more challenging as it goes on